StanaIoanVlad/TestareManuala3-Proiect-Practic-Testare-Manuala/README.md

 * As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team.
 * The traceability matrix was generated and can be found here:
 * ![matricea transabilitatii](https://github.com/StanaIoanVlad/TestareManuala3-Proiect-Practic-Testare-Manuala/assets/130207529/5b3ac31f-a648-4614-a56a-8c12e43b4e92)
+* Bug SIV-11 Overlayed Text & Image was found at Test Case SIV-10 Checking the Graphical User Interface
+* Bug SIV-28 Login Button not visible on the homepage was found at Test Case SIV-8 Verify the login button

 *Test execution chart was generated, the final report shows that a number 2 tests have failed of a total of 10
 * A number of 10 test cases were planned for execution and all of them were executed